IBM/NOVIA/README.md

    2. Run the novia tool ( `novia *bitcode_file*` ) [`source env.sh` or use the full path to the tool in fusion/bin]
    3. The tool will generate a **novia** folder containing the intermediatte bitcode files of the analysis

+## Further Operation Instructions
+The tool is made so that it reuses as much generated data as possible.
+This means that once we run the tool and the **novia** folder is generated, reruning the tool won't update the bitcode files or the analysis, in case we want to change the configuration.
+To force the tool to regenerate new files or data for analysis we must first remove the files we want to regenerate from the **novia** folder.

+By default, on the first run, the tool will generate either instrumentation or inline functions for all the detected viable inline accelerators.
+This list of implemented accelerators will be dumped in **nfu.txt**.
+We can remove split candidates from **nfu.txt** and rerun the tool (remember to delete the final bitcode file in novia/output/*_novia.bc) to generate the new bitcode file without the removed inline accelerators.

 # Directory Structure

 - fusion: novia related scripts and files